mseok/PIGNet2/dataset/README.md

 After that, you can extract the downloaded files by executing `untar.sh`.
 This will make two new dataset, PDBbind-v2020 and Benchmark, in this directory.

+Also, you can generate PDA data with codes in `generate_PDA`